Holyhead Deep – the world's first low-flow tidal stream project

 Following successful deployment and testing of the DG500, the ambition is to install further Deep Green devices and gradually expand the site to a commercial demonstration array of up to 10MW installed capacity.

-The proposed installation site is located in the southern corner of Holyhead Deep.
+The installation site is located in the southern corner of Holyhead Deep.
 The area has been carefully selected to maintain separation from shipping lanes and to minimise the impact on other sea users.
 Stakeholder engagement and multi-disciplinary environmental research work have been ongoing since 2012, and we work closely with Bangor University and research organisations in Wales to understand the specific local site criteria's.

 Commercial array expansion plans